ITEC660/Homework-4/README.md

 8. Update other configuration files as needed
 9. Push your code to your platform.
 10. Run your app!
-11. Add your app link to Canvas HW4 document.
+11. Add your app link to the HW4 lesson in EdStem.
 Make sure it runs at least a week so I can check them during grading.
 12. If there are any problems check your platform for help documents.
 Add your solution to the weekly reflection.